123Klan

 123Klan is a French graffiti crew, founded in 1992 by husband and wife Scien and Klor.
 Since 1994 the crew have also worked in graphic design, inspired by the work of Neville Brody, and started to apply it to their graffiti (and vice versa).
 They describe their art as 'when street knowledge meets technology and graffiti melds with graphic design'.
 Dean, Sper, Skam, Meric, and Reso 1 are the other crew members.

-Now based in Montréal, Canada, 123Klan's studio specializes in character illustration, branding and toy design.
+Now based in Montreal, Canada, 123Klan's studio specializes in character illustration, branding and toy design.

-They have had exhibitions worldwide, including Lille, Dunkerque, Toulouse, Strasbourg, Paris, Brussels, London, Eindhoven, Roma, Munich, Barcelona, New York City, Singapore, and Zurich.
+They have had exhibitions worldwide, including Lille, Dunkirk, Toulouse, Strasbourg, Paris, Brussels, London, Eindhoven, Rome, Munich, Barcelona, New York City, Singapore, and Zürich.